DEFRA/ffc-jenkins-pipeline-library/vars/helm.md

-### helm.deployChart
+# helm

+> Below are the methods available on the script.
+They can be executed by calling `<script>.<method>` e.g. `helm.deployChart()`

+## deployChart

 Deploys the Helm chart stored in the repository to Kubernetes.
 By convention Helm charts are stored in the folder `helm` in a subfolder the same name as the image, service, and repository.

 Development Helm charts are deployed with the name and namespace set to a combination of the image name and tag, i.e. `ffc-demo-web-pr53`

 Takes four parameters:
 - environment to deploy to (this is used to determine which K8s credentials to use)
 - the registry where the chart's image is stored
 - the name of the chart (note this must also be the name of the image to deploy)
 - container image tag to deploy

-'extraCommands' is no longer necessary.
-Previously it included the location of the specific environment's 'values' file to use for deployment.
-Now 'values' files are stored in Jenkins as a credential (as they contain secrets) and are determined automatically by the value of the 'env' argument.

-New usage:
+Example usage:

 ```
 helm.deployChart('dev', 'myregistry.mydockerhub.com', 'ffc-demo-web', 'pr53')
 ```

-### undeployChart (Obsolete, see helm.undeployChart below)
+## undeployChart

 Removes a Helm chart previously deployed to a Kubernetes cluster.
 Both the chart and the namespace are removed when the chart is undeployed.